 Industrial CASE studentships

-MRC industrial Collaborative Awards in Science and Engineering (iCASE) studentship scheme from 2017
+MRC industrial Collaborative Awards in Science and Engineering (iCASE) studentship scheme 2017

 Driving innovation and collaborating with industry remains at the heart of MRC strategy and delivery plans.

-Our industrial CASE (iCASE) PhD studentship scheme has for many years played a key role in this by helping develop partnerships and enabling students to benefit from a broad and unique training experience.
+Our industrial CASE (iCASE) PhD studentship scheme has for many years played a key role in this by helping develop partnerships and enabling students to benefit from a broad and unique training experience (See RCUK joint vision for collaborative training).

 Given this previous success and the enormous potential that industry-academic collaboration has to offer for UK society and the economy, we wish to enhance the flexibility of the MRC iCASE studentship scheme.

 From 2017 we are introducing a different approach to iCASE studentship support.
-Instead of the previous system, where investigators submitted individual iCASE studentship project and training proposals directly to an MRC annual competition and then recruited to this one position, we will instead allocate studentships directly to research organisations (ROs) for two intake years.
+Instead of the previous system, where investigators submitted individual iCASE studentship project and training proposals directly to an MRC annual competition and then recruited to this one position, we will instead allocate studentships directly to research organisations (ROs)for one intake year in the first instance (2018), but potentially up to three intake years (2018, 2019 and 2020).

 This will enable iCASE studentship opportunities to be created and implemented in a more flexible and scalable way, in particular giving both industrial and academic organisations more control over the timescales of their collaborations.
 Participating ROs must be strongly committed and well-placed to deliver the scheme’s objectives, which are to: